 - The closing costs are the part of the commitment fee that are used toward filings and processes that are necessary for the deal to close and be officially recorded.

-- The underwriters’ fee enables lenders to pay for the costs associated with organizing and analyzing the loan application package to get it on its way to a decision.
+- The underwriters’ fee allows lenders to pay for the costs associated with organizing and analyzing the loan application package to get it on its way to a decision.

 In addition to the information provided here, these are some of the most frequently asked questions about SBA 504 loan fees: